inspire-1a03/intersession-2020-Candace-A/docs/index.md

 ![Completed Button image](images/3846F1B5-8938-4466-B705-35C763F38DEB.jpeg "This is the completed button circuit")

 ## Day 2: Results
+In the next task, we built a thermometer, which was connected to an RDB LED light, that changed colours as temperature rose or fell.
+Initially this project was fairly straightforward, and worked quite reliably.
+For some reason, as I gained confidence and began experimenting with the temperature boundaries within the code, the colour change was less reliable and defaulted to blue more often than it should have.
+In the end some rewiring and refreshing a newly merged code seemed to fix this mysterious issue.
+Though this set me back a bit, as I jumped ahead to add a buzzer before uploading the code, it was ultimately a solid opportunity to troubleshoot and study the coding more.
+Check out my code for the [finished thermistor and LED here](thermistorLED.ino)
 <!--
 Upload your fully-commented Arduino sketch from your final Day 2 build task--a thermometer connected to an RDB LED--into your GitHub repository.
 Provide a short (~150 words) summary of your work on this circuit: